JohnGrime/TwitterTrack/README.md

 	11/5/2018 23:29:26                   2                   0                   7                   6                  10                   0
 	11/5/2018 23:29:28               2.001                   0                   3                   1                   1                   0

-One would naturally expect St. Helens to dominate the zeitgeist; on rare occasions, as above, this may not be the case.
+One would naturally expect St. Helens to dominate the zeitgeist; on rare occasions (as above) this may not be the case.

 Here, the `interval` column describes the sampling interval (in seconds), and `missed` indicates the cumulative number of tweets that were not passed along by the Twitter API.
 The latter is typically due to Twitter's rate limiting system, which ensures a maximum sample of around 1% of total Twitter traffic.
 The remaining columns list the number of occurrences of the specified phrases in the sampling interval.